-Moreover, the bill mandates that each local board of education designate a district safety coordinator with prior crisis response experience, who will have direct access to the local superintendent.
-This coordinator is responsible for completing training related to emergency operations, conducting safety drills, and coordinating with local public safety officials.
-The bill ensures that school mapping data is compatible with public safety software and is available in both printable and digital formats, while prohibiting fees for access.
-It also establishes that school security rubric ratings and mapping data are confidential and not public records, and clarifies that the act does not create a private right of action against local boards of education or their employees.
-The effective date for the implementation of this act is set for October 1, 2024.
-Key insertions include the designation of district safety coordinators and their training requirements, while deletions involve any conflicting previous provisions.
+Moreover, the bill mandates that each local board of education appoint a district safety coordinator with crisis response experience, responsible for training, conducting safety drills, and coordinating with local public safety officials.
+It ensures that school mapping data is compatible with public safety software and available in both printable and digital formats, while prohibiting fees for access.
+The bill also maintains the confidentiality of school security rubric ratings and mapping data, clarifying that it does not create a private right of action against local boards of education or their employees.
+Key insertions include the requirements for the district safety coordinator's training and responsibilities, while deletions involve any conflicting previous provisions.
+The act is set to take effect on October 1, 2024.

 Statutes affected: Introduced: 36-19-3, 41-4-80